tonysun9/tonysun9.github.io/_posts/2023-08-13-intro-rtml.md

 Earlier, we characterized a real-time prediction service as being responsible for **computing real-time features and querying for features from an online feature store** and passing those features along to a model endpoint to perform prediction.

-The purpose of the online feature store is to **reduce the latency of a prediction request**.
+The purpose of an online feature store is to **reduce the latency of a prediction request**.
 By computing feature values in advance, we save time that would otherwise be spent calculating these values during the prediction request.
 This not only makes our prediction service more efficient but also enables us to handle higher volumes of requests in a scalable way \[\*].

-We now turn our focus to the feature preparation component with an emphasis on **populating the feature store** with pre-computed features such that they can be readily queried when it comes time for real-time prediction.
+We now turn our focus to **populating the feature store** with pre-computed features such that they can be readily queried when it comes time for real-time prediction.

 <div class="row mt-3">